Are braces right for you?

 - Clear – Clear braces like Invisalign are comfortable and removable but are not useful for more serious problems.

-- Fun ligature colors – Ligatures are the small elastic bands, or wire, that attach the arch wire to the brackets.
-These come in a variety of colors for adventurous types!
+- Fun ligature colors – Ligatures are the small bands, or wire, that attach the arch wire to the brackets.
+These elastic bands for your braces come in a variety of colors for adventurous types!

 How do braces work?

 Braces are made up of four main components: